asiopueo/11_Path-Planning/README.md

-## Analysis

-#### Failed attempts
-Since there were only relatively little guidelines for this project,

-**Stochastic trajectory generation**
-By this we mean choosing random endpoints for the trajectories and choosing the one with the lowest costs.
-The problem with this approach is that while it worked in principle, it has eaten too many resources.

-**Calculating cost of trajectory**
-I.e. predicting the movement of each target vehicle and calculating collision trajectories.
-Again, this methods has taken too much resources.
-Calculating a few dozen trajectories takes a few seconds.

-#### Possible Modifications
-One possible modification which I have only shortly delved into is the possibility to enable near real-time path planning akin to the MPC project.

-#### Comment on the Provided Framework
-Most students I have communicated with share the same opinion that fixing the was quite distracting from the primary objective of

-First of all, instead of relying on a single `main.cpp`-file, I chose to split the code into several different files.
-These are (omitting header files)

-* `main.cpp`: Contains the main loop which communicates with
-* `statemachine.cpp`: Contains the state machine and cost functions.
-* `trajectory.cpp`: Contains the `Trajectory`-class.
-An instance of `Trajectory` is
-* `common.cpp`: A collection of functions, such as the affine coordinate transformations `global2local()` and `local2global()`.
-* `maptool.cpp`: `Maptool`-class which can be considered as a singleton.
-Its members are useful functions such as `getXY()` and `getFrenet()`.
+The interpolation algorithm makes use of an interesting idea by fellow *Udacity SDC-ND student* [Piermarco Pascale][1].
+He proposed a norm
+However, as his approach is incredibly accurate, it is - due to it's computational complexity - useless for practical purposes.
+I modified it by exchanging the integration part with splines.
+For a detailed description of algorithm, cf. the description below.

+As for he spline library, I make use of the [library by Tino Kluge][2], as suggested in the lectures.
+It picks the closest two map points in front of the ego vehicle, and the closest two map points behind it.
+It then generates two spline curves between the first three points and the last three points.

 ## Conclusion
 Although the project was extremely interesting, the largest portion of time had to be dedicated to secondary objectives.
-These included trying out new architectures for the code, and rewriting helper functions, especially the notorious `getXY()`.
+These included trying out new architectures for the code and rewriting helper functions, especially the notorious `getXY()`.
 One lesson I have learned is that computational complexity is a huge issue when developing algorithms for self-driving cars.
 Concepts which have been introduced in the lectures, for example stochastic trajectory generation seem to be unfeasible for usage in the simulator.

 At the time of submission, I have not been fully satisfied by the architecture I have developed.

+***

+*Machine setup:*
+* Intel i5-6500 CPU
+* 16GB RAM
+* Nvidia GTX 1060 GPU, 6GB VRAM
+* Linux Mint 18 (based on Ubuntu 16.04)

+***
 The latex-graphics were generated by https://www.codecogs.com/eqnedit.php.

 [1]: https://discussions.udacity.com/t/a-more-refined-getxy-function/666827
 [2]: http://kluge.in-chemnitz.de/opensource/spline/